redhat-developer/odo/docs/odo-cli-reference.md

 ## url

 Expose a component to the outside world.
+The URLs that are generated using this command can be used to access the deployed components from outside the cluster.

 **Example using url.**